Visma-AutoPay/http-signatures/README.md

 This library allows to compute and verify `Content-Digest`, `Signature-Input` and `Signature` headers.

-- `Content-Digest` - A digest (hash value) of request body, defined by [Digest Fields](https://www.ietf.org/archive/id/draft-ietf-httpbis-digest-headers-10.html)
+- `Content-Digest` - A digest (hash value) of the request body, defined by [Digest Fields](https://www.ietf.org/archive/id/draft-ietf-httpbis-digest-headers-10.html)
 - `Signature-Input` - Defines the signature: which parts of the request are included, what key is used
 - `Signature` - Concatenated request parts defined in the input are signed by using the referenced key.
 Both Signature-Input and Signature are defined by [HTTP Message Signatures](https://www.ietf.org/archive/id/draft-ietf-httpbis-message-signatures-10.html).
-- Syntax - Those headers are formatted by using syntax of [Structured Field Values for HTTP](https://www.rfc-editor.org/rfc/rfc8941)
+- Syntax - Those headers are formatted by using the syntax of [Structured Field Values for HTTP](https://www.rfc-editor.org/rfc/rfc8941)